sdispater/poet/README.md

 ### publish

-This command build (if not already built) and publishes the package to the remote repository.
+This command builds (if not already built) and publishes the package to the remote repository.